arimah/condict/packages/inflect/README.md

 # @condict/inflect

 This package provides APIs for handling Condict inflection pattern.
 As the name may suggest, an _inflection pattern_ describes how to inflect a word.
 The inflection pattern contains any number of placeholders inside curly bracketes, like `{Plural root}`, which are replaced by the word's correspondingly named stems.
-The special placeholder `{~}` always refers to a word's lemma form.

 As an example, the general pattern for forming English plurals is `{~}s` – that is, append an _s_ to the word.
 Some words follow the pattern `{~}es`.
 The plural of Arabic _kitāb_ "book" could be expressed as `{C1}u{C2}u{C3}`: when given the stems C1 = k, C2 = t, C3 = b (the three consonants of the root), the inflected form becomes _kutub_.